Can You Get Addicted to Cocaine After the First Use?

 - Heightened sexual arousal.

-Often, because it entails a novel experience for the brain, the first time using cocaine will be the most intense.
+Often, because it is a novel experience for the brain, the first time using cocaine will be the most intense.
 Tolerance builds almost immediately and subsequent episodes of drug use will elicit relatively decreased levels of pleasure.

 - Erratic or even violent behavior.